davidlizhonghuang/NG2CLIAspNetWebAPI/README.md

                  }
             );
          }

-    this. activeUserData then is used in *ngFor="let item ofactiveUserData" ,  this is how http service consume data from sql server.
+        this.activeUserData then is used in *ngFor="let item ofactiveUserData" to present the data.

-    23, transfer data from one component to another isss a very specific in angular 2, you need to define a variable in higher tree , then send data from one lower tree to higher tree, pass this data to another variable in a varialbe in another lower component.
+    21, transfer data from one component to another is a very topic in angular 2, you need to define a variable in higher level of the tree , then you can send data from one lower tree to higher tree, pass this data to another variable in another lower component.

 Angular Design